dsavransky/EXOSIMS/README.md

 Written by Daniel Garrett, Dmitry Savransky, Christian Delacroix, with contributions by Rhonda Morgan, Michael Turmon, and Patrick Lowrance.

 EXOSIMS development is supported by NASA Grant Nos.
-NNX14AD99G (GSFC) and NNX15AJ67G (WPS).
+NNX14AD99G (GSFC), NNX15AJ67G (WPS) and NNG16PJ24C (SIT).

 See ICD/icd.pdf for the interface control documentation and documentation/html/ for the as-built documentation (currently under development).